chriswendt/ietf/draft-wendt-modern-drip.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+Initiator node

-Initiator node - A node that initiates key-value data propagation.
+A node that initiates key-value data propagation.

+Receiver node

-Receiver node - A node that receives the propagated key-value data.
+A node that forwards the propagated key-value data.

 #### 3. DRiP Overview